rcaelers/workrave-website/content/en/docs/breaks/_index.md

 [More Information](/docs/breaks/reminder) on the break reminder window.

-[More Information](/docs/breaks/breaks) on the different windows that Workave uses to show a break.
+[More Information](/docs/breaks/breaks) on the different windows that Workrave uses to show a break.